colinpaicemq/zpymqi/docs/zpymqi_pcf.md

 > maps to = CMQC.MQCA_CERT_LABEL, object prefix=MQQT_

-When qtype=LOCAL is used, qtype will be replace with CMQC.MQCA_CERT_LABEL, and the value will be replaced by MQQT_LOCAL.
+When qtype=LOCAL is used, qtype will be replace with CMQC.CMQC.MQIA_Q_TYPE, and the value will be replaced by MQQT_LOCAL.
 This makes the definition of the parameters much easier to use.
+These are defined in the file pymqi/PCF.py

 |Short key          |maps to         | Object prefix|